 Why study this course

-Our BA Modern Chinese allows you to gain very high level language skills and an in-depth understanding of Chinese culture.
-This degree hones your language, your intercultural awareness and builds a valuable skill set for your CV in a job market thirsty for strong foreign language capability.
+Due to the length of time you will spend in China, our BA Modern Chinese programme allows you to gain very high level language skills and an in-depth understanding of Chinese culture.
+This degree hones your language, your intercultural awareness and builds a valuable skill set for your CV in a job market seeking strong foreign language capability.

 Chinese is a major language with a global reach, possessing a rich and sophisticated culture.
 By studying Chinese, you will gain a wealth of transferable skills and knowledge beneficial to the world of employment, making you competitive and attractive in an increasingly international workforce and opening the doors to a variety of career paths.